Creamy Rice Pudding

 Cooked rice pudding in the pot with a spoon.

 Bring the mixture up to a simmer over medium heat, stirring occasionally.
 Once it begins simmering, reduce the heat to medium-low and continue to simmer for about 40 minutes (without a lid), stirring occasionally, or until the rice is very soft and the mixture has thickened considerably.
-Keep in mind that the rice pudding will continue to thicken further as it cools.
+Keep in mind that it’ll continue to thicken further as it cools.

 finished rice pudding in the pot topped with sliced almonds.

-Serve the super creamy rice pudding warm, or refrigerate and serve cold the next day!
+Serve the super creamy pudding warm, or refrigerate and serve cold the next day!

 three bowls of rice pudding topped with almonds and cinnamon.